Monroe CountyCity Population 5,612

 Beale Street and Elvis aren't the only stars in Marc Cohn's "Walking in Memphis" -- Tunica's own Hollywood Café was also immortalized in the hit song for its soulful live music.
 But this local eatery's real claim to fame is the food.
 It is, after all, the home of deep-fried pickles and the hubcap burger!

-Hollywood Casino has over 950 exciting slot machines including Southern Gaming and Destinations Hot Slots of 2019 Rakin' Bacon!
-Enjoy live and interactive electronic table games in 54,000 sq. ft. of gaming space.
-Guests can enjoy three restaurants, movie memorabilia, golf and an indoor pool while staying in the 494-room hotel.
+Hollywood Casino has over 800 exciting slots, live and electronic table games and a High Limit slot room!
+Guests can enjoy three dining options, movie memorabilia, golf and an indoor pool while staying in the 494-room hotel.

 Home to legendary action, the best odds and highest limits; The Book, for seats that beat the stadium; 500 hotel rooms; five restaurants; and The Spa at Horseshoe.